Welcome To The Most Reviewed Georgia DUI Defense Firm:

 Training and Devotion to Justice for the Accused is the Difference:

 We work hard every day to come up with strategies to help win your case.
-This includes cases of Fleeing or Attempting to Elude, Hit and Run, DUI's by CDL Drivers, and cases involving Obstruction.
+That includes cases of Fleeing or Attempting to Elude, Hit and Run, DUI's by CDL Drivers, and cases involving Obstruction.

 Other more serious offenses can include accidents that involve a DUI, Serious Injury by Vehicle, and Vehicular Homicide.
 Those serious offenses need the most qualified attorneys.
 We also handle cases involving possession of marijuana.
 Some of these cases begin at a roadblock and also involve people stopped for driving on a suspended license.
 Some people are charged after being involved in car accidents.